The Freethought Trail

 The Freethought Trail website is a project of the Council for Secular Humanism.
 The mission of the Council for Secular Humanism to advocate and defend a nonreligious lifestance rooted in science, naturalistic philosophy, and humanist ethics and to serve and support adherents of that lifestance.
 It is publisher of Free Inquiry magazine and operator of the Robert Green Ingersoll Birthplace Museum in Dresden, New York.
 The Council for Secular Humanism is a program of the Center for Inquiry, a nonprofit educational organization based in Amherst, New York.

 The Freethought Trail is operated solely by the Council.
 Sites and attractions are included on the Trail because Council management considers them relevant and important.
 Inclusion of a site or attraction on the Trail does not necessarily indicate that the management of that site or attraction supports the goals of the Trail or participates in its operation.

 The Freethought Trail was conceived by Tom Flynn of the Council for Secular Humanism and Sally Roesch Wagner of the Matilda Joslyn Gage Foundation.
-Interpretive text and site/attraction photos are by Tom Flynn.
+Interpretive text and most site/attraction photos are by Tom Flynn.